Input And Output Math Examples

 Many functions involve multiple inputs and multiple operations.
 Consider the following examples:

 • Area of a Rectangle: The area (A) of a rectangle is calculated using the formula A = length * width.
 Here, the inputs are the length and the width.
-If length = 5 and width = 3, the output (area) is 15.
+If length = 5 and width = 3, the output (area) is 15 And it works..

 • Volume of a Cube: The volume (V) of a cube is given by V = side³.
 The input is the length of a side.
 If the side is 4, the output (volume) is 4³ = 64.